Securing the Unseen: Understanding and Managing Workload Metadata in Non-Human Identities

 We need workload-aware security strategies.
 Security must focus on the workload itself, ensuring that it's configured and monitored to prevent unauthorized activity.

-As Google Cloud notes, it's important to authenticate to cloud APIs from workloads using workload identity.
+As Google Cloud notes, it's important to authenticate to cloud apis from workloads using workload identity.
 This is a crucial step in securing NHIs and their access to resources.

 Understanding the limitations of current security models highlights the need for a new approach, which we'll explore in the next section.